Costal facet

 A costal facet is a site of connection between a rib and a vertebra.
 The costal facets are located on the vertebrae that the rib articulates with.
 They are the superior costal facet, the inferior costal facet, and the transverse costal facet.
 Rib 1 only articulates with a transverse costal facet.
-A transverse costal facet is a facet on the transverse process of the vertebrae for articulation with the tubercle on the rib.

 The superior costal facet joins the rib to the top of a vertebra.
 The transverse costal facet joins the rib to the transverse process of a vertebra, and the inferior costal facet joins the rib to the lower part of the vertebra.
 The joints formed are known as the costovertebral joints.